nanospearing/nanospearing/README.md

 - Audio and Video recording
   - Live audio recording for multiple school productions
-- Decent Photography Skills
+- Decent photography skills
-- I have made many Discord Bots in my time
+- Assisting Sysadmins with policy issues and bypasses.
+- Using and managing Linux servers

 ## My Favorite Things

-- JS, Bash, and Python
+- NodeJS and Bash Scripting
 - VSCode
 - Cats
 - Minecraft and Portal